Volatility forecasting with machine learning and intraday commonality: Forecasting daily RVs with intraday RVs

-Generally speaking, there are two broad families of models used to forecast daily volatility: (i) GARCH and stochastic volatility (SV) models that employ daily returns; and (ii) models that use daily RVs (e.g. ARFIMA \cite{andersen2003modeling}, HAR \cite{corsi2009simple}, SHAR \cite{patton2015good}, HARQ \cite{bollerslev2016exploiting}). \mc{Previous well-established studies have} shown that due to the utilization of available intraday information, daily realized volatility is a superior proxy for the unobserved daily volatility, when compared to the parametric volatility measures generated from the GARCH and SV models of daily returns (see \cite{andersen2003modeling, barndorff2002econometric, izzeldin2019forecasting}).
-It is worth noting that in the traditional forecasting daily RV models, only past daily RVs (or their alternatives) are included as predictors. \mc{Even though this is a mainstream approach in the literature, it does not benefit to the full extent from the availability of intraday data.}
+Generally speaking, there are two broad families of models used to forecast daily volatility: (i) GARCH and stochastic volatility (SV) models that employ daily returns; and (ii) models that use daily RVs. {Previous well-established studies have} shown that due to the utilization of available intraday information, daily realized volatility is a superior proxy for the unobserved daily volatility, when compared to the parametric volatility measures generated from the GARCH and SV models of daily returns (see \citet{andersen2003modeling, barndorff2002econometric, izzeldin2019forecasting}).
+It is worth noting that in these traditional forecasting daily RV models (e.g. ARFIMA of \citet{andersen2003modeling}, HAR of \citet{corsi2009simple}, SHAR of \citet{patton2015good}, HARQ of \citet{bollerslev2016exploiting}), only past daily RVs (or their alternatives) are included as predictors. {Even though this is a mainstream approach in the literature, it does not benefit to the full extent from the availability of intraday data.} In the presidential address of SoFiE 2021, \citet{bollerslev2022realized} also pointed out that ``semivariation measured over shorter interday time intervals may afford additional useful information.''